satyajitghana/sdxl-dreambooth-finetune/README.md

-# SDXL - LoRA - DreamBooth
+# SDXL - LoRA - DreamBooth in just 10 mins!

+On a A10G/RTX3090

 ## 🧪 Development